Asparagus plant care: watering, fertilising & more

 Once established, asparagus generally grows trouble free and crops reliably every spring.
 However, there are some asparagus pests and diseases that can result in poor yields:

-Causing damage to young asparagus plants and seedlings, slugs and snails can wipe out an entire sowing overnight if undeterred.
+• Slugs and snails: causing damage to young asparagus plants and seedlings, slugs and snails can wipe out an entire sowing overnight if undeterred.
 Feeding off the leaves and stems, these gastropods can often be identified by their slime trails and feeding holes they leave behind.
-Control measures can include encouraging predatory wildlife into the garden, placing barriers around susceptible plants and removing them by hand.
+Control measures include encouraging predatory wildlife into the garden, placing barriers around susceptible plants and removing by hand.

 Here in the UK, we tend to mainly grow asparagus that produces green spears, but for something even more eye-catching, why not try a purple or even white variety.
+Find out more in our article on the best types of asparagus to grow at home.